🧬

 Unique facts and fascinating details

-• The breed is often called the 'Black Pearl of Russia' due to its striking appearance.
+• They are often called 'Black Pearls' by enthusiasts due to their striking appearance.

-• Despite their name, they are not true terriers in the traditional sense, but rather a complex mix of working breeds.
+• Despite the name, they are not true terriers in the traditional sense, but rather a working molosser-type breed.

 Frequently Asked Questions